lucasmufato/textEditor/README.md

 # Text editor component developed for Agile Engine technical test

-developed in 4hs.
+Developed in 4hs.
 Any coment about it would be greatly apreciated

-## To launch applation
+## To launch application

-Simply download proyect, unzip and run ' ng serve -o '
+Simply download proyect, unzip and run ' ng serve -o ' in the command line